toddw123/Bot/README.md

 06/15/2016 - Pushed an update to this code.
 Its currently working just fine for the purposed it was created for, but doesnt have very much AI or options right now.
 Its a good base point for anyone looking to build their own though.

+02/10/2017 - havent played this game in 6+ months.
+I have a lot of unpublished code for this project.
+If you are actually intested in this, contact me and ill send it to you.